amadeus4dev/developer-guides/docs/resources/flights.md

 Once your user has selected their seat, the next step is to add the desired seat to the flight offer and prepare them for booking.

-I the above example response, seat `20D` is indicated as `AVAILABLE`.
+In the above example response, seat `20D` is indicated as `AVAILABLE`.
 For your user to be able to book the seat, you must add the seat to the flightOffer object and call `Flight Offers Price` to get a final order summary with the included seat.

-To include the seat in the flightOffer object, add it to `fareDetailsBySegment` → `additionalServices` → `chargeableSeatNumber`, as shown below:
+To include the seat in the `flightOffer` object, add it to `fareDetailsBySegment` → `additionalServices` → `chargeableSeatNumber`, as shown below:

 ```json
 "fareDetailsBySegment": [